fschutt/azul/README.md

 On Linux, you currently need to install `cmake` before you can use azul.
 CMake is used during the build process to compile servo-freetype.

-For interfacing with the system clipboard, you also need `xorg-dev` or `libxcb-xkb-dev`.
+For interfacing with the system clipboard, you also need `libxcb-xkb-dev`.

-Since azul uses the system-native fonts by default, you'll also need `libfontconfig1-dev` and your users will need `libfontconfig` installed.
+Since azul uses the system-native fonts by default, you'll also need `libfontconfig1-dev` (which includes expat and freetype2).

+Your users will need to install `libfontconfig` and `libxcb-xkb1` installed (remember this for packaging rpm or deb packages).

 ```
-sudo apt install cmake libxcb-xkb-dev libfontconfig libfontconfig1-dev
+sudo apt install cmake libxcb-xkb-dev libfontconfig1-dev
 ```

 ## Design